GertKanter/decision_making/README.md

-# pomdp_example
+# Decision making algorithms in Rust

-Code shown in the video.
+Code accompanying the videos.